shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/part-6-find-latest-version.md

 # In scenarios where there are no files already this summary will return 0.
 fields["version"] = r["summaries"]["version_number"] + 1
 ```

+{% include info title="Note" content="To save writing out the name twice, you can take it from the fields dictionary you defined in the previous step." %}

 ## Searching the file system for the next version number.